Khpehehko/James-Capstone-Game-BreadKnight/README.md

 Hi John!

 The game prototype is currently in the BreadKnight folder named "project.godot".
-We are not thinking of moving the game file to a different folder, becasue we are afraid that doing so will mess up the file structure and things won't load correctly.

 Modified Mar 5: